Arthur Collins (singer): Recordings and legacy

 such as "Waiting for the Robert E. Lee", "Alexander's Ragtime Band", "Lily of the Valley", and "The Old Grey Mare".
 Collins survived into the early years of the Jazz Age, and he and Harlan recorded the earliest record known to mention jazz, "That Funny Jas Band from Dixieland" (Victor 18235, recorded January 12, 1917).

-His song "Steamboat Bill" is referenced in both the movie Steamboat Bill Jr. and the first sound Mickey Mouse cartoon, Steamboat Willie, in which Mickey whistles the tune.
+His song "Steamboat Bill" is referenced in both the 1928 film Steamboat Bill, Jr. and the first sound Mickey Mouse cartoon (1928), Steamboat Willie, in which Mickey whistles the tune.

-Collins' solo recordings as well as Collins and Harlan recordings are viewed as desirable by collectors, particularly the very early ones, and such enthusiasm about their output dates back to at least the 1940s.
-Given the age of these recordings and their highly specialized frame of interest, few of them were reissued in the LP era; Collins has fared better in the digital age, but still lacks a single disc anthology of his characteristic recorded work.
+Some of his songs can be listened to online.